-FDA Approves First Digital Pill That Can Track If You've Taken It
+FDA Approves First Digital Pill That Can Track Whether You've Taken It

 The Food and Drug Administration has approved its first digital drug: a pill embedded with a sensor that transmits whether someone has taken it.